tenable/integration-cscc/README.md

 # Tenable.io -> Google Cloud Security Command Center

-This tool is designed to consume Tenable.io asset and vulnerability data, transform that data into the Google Security Command Center format, and then upload the resulting data into Google Security Command Center.
+This tool is designed to consume Tenable.io vulnerability data, transform that data into the Google Security Command Center format, and then upload the resulting data into Google Security Command Center.

-The tool can be run as either a one-shot docker container or as a command-line tool.
-To run as a docker image, you'll need to build the image and then pass the necessary secrets on to the container.
+The tool can be run as either as a one-shot ingest or as a continuous service.

-To run as a command-line tool, you'd need to install the required python modules and then can run the tool using either environment variables or by passing the required parameters as run-time parameters.

 ### Requirements for use